adrianhrb/blog_django/README.md

 $ source .venv/bin/activate
 $ pip install -r requirements.txt
 ```
-We are going to implement some functionalities to send mails, a `.env` file will be required to keep save some data as passwords or personal mails.
+To implement some functionalities to send mails, a `.env` file will be required to keep save some data as passwords or personal mails.
 It will be used also to some database configuration

 ### Extra files